unborn-andy/uib-template-vue-navbar/README.md

 ## Node-Red Uibuilder Vue Navbar

-This is an external template for node-red-contrib-uibuilder.<br>
+This is an external template for **node-red-contrib-uibuilder**.<br>
-( It uses Vue 2, vue-router and bootstrap-vue for the navigation between pages )
+( It uses Vue 2, bootstrap-vue and vue-router for the navigation between pages )

-Each page is a seperate .vue component file (Single File Component) that loads in the parent App.vue<br> using vue-router.<br>
+Each page is a seperate .vue component file (Single File Component) that loads in the parent **App.vue**<br> using vue-router.
 We use a SFC for each page to seperate and make the design cleaner with its own code and functionality.<br>

-Because we are using .vue files and modern javascript syntax in our application, we'll need a bundler to build/translate that code into plain javascript.
-In this project I use parcel-bundler.<br>
+Because we are using .vue files and modern javascript syntax in our application, we'll need a bundler to build/translate that code into plain javascript so the browser can understand.
+In this project we use **parcel-bundler**.

-( you dont have to worry about installing parcel-bundler, it gets installed when you run `npm install` as it is in `package.json` devDependencies )
+You dont have to worry about installing or configuring anything with parcel-bundler, it gets installed when you run `npm install` as it is in `package.json` devDependencies, along with two script commands `npm run build` to build your app and `npm run watch` to build and continue watching for any file changes, which makes re-building much faster during development.

+Enough with the intro .. lets get coding.

 <br>